AllenDowney/ThinkDSP/index.md

 ### Freesound

-Special thanks to Freesound (http://freesound.org), which is the source of many of the sound samples I use in this book, and to the Freesound users who uploaded those sounds.
+Special thanks to [Freesound](http://freesound.org), which is the source of many of the sound samples I use in this book, and to the Freesound users who uploaded those sounds.
 I include some of their wave files in the GitHub repository for this book, using the original file